GVCUTV/mapReduce/README.md

 # MapReduce Sorting Project

-This project implements a distributed sorting system using a MapReduce-like paradigm, with a master-worker architecture and gRPC for communication.
+This project implements a distributed integer values sorting system using a MapReduce-like paradigm, with a master-worker architecture and gRPC for communication.

 ## Overview